-4.1 Quarters Allowance: Living Quarters Allowance and Temporary Lodging Allowance for substantially all housing costs, either temporary or permanent, at foreign Posts where government housing is not provided.
+4.1 Quarters Allowance: Living Quarters Allowance and Temporary Lodging Allowance

+The Peace Corps either provides housing directly to USDH employees and family members overseas or provides a housing allowance in accordance with the DSSR.
+Quarters allowances provided in accordance with DSSR 130 Living Quarters Allowance reimburse USDH employees for substantially all housing costs, either temporary or permanent, at foreign Posts where government housing is not provided.
 In accordance with the regulations of the Internal Revenue Service, these allowances are not treated as taxable income.